Pepijn Vloemans

 - The only limits to human progress are the laws of physics

-- The world has gotten much, much better over the past centuries
+- The world has gotten much, much better over the past centuries for most people

 - Humans are the only animal with a capacity for morality outside our own kin.
 We should cultivate this towards other people and animals.

-- Three strong moral convictions:
+- Moral convictions:

 (2) we should eradicate preventable diseases globally (we know how to do this and it would not cost much)